cafuego/ansible-role-postfix/README.md

 Options for values `inet_interfaces` and `inet_protocols` in the `main.cf` file.

-    postfix_relay_to_mailhog: no
+    postfix_relayhost: [smp.google.com]:587
+    postfix_relay_username: user
+    postfix_relay_password: !vault | $ANSIBLE_VAULT;1.1;AES256...

+Option to enable relaying to a remote host, optionally with smtp authentication.
+You will need to set Postfix smtp sasl configuration values to ensure that the type of authentication you need is available and used.

-Option to enable relaying to MailHog on the localhost, port 1025.
-Requires [MailHog](https://github.com/geerlingguy/ansible-role-mailhog) to be installed on localhost.
+Relay could also be MailHog on the localhost, port 1025.
+See [MailHog](https://github.com/geerlingguy/ansible-role-mailhog).

 ## Dependencies